guidoism/escape/proposal_002.md

 written in Rebol are on the order of 10s of kilobytes at the most.

-Like many languages types can be inferred from the syntax of values, but Rebol goes much further than most and includes inference for date/times, currency, tags, email addresses, urls, filenames, pairs, and ids (what they call issues).
+Like many languages types can be inferred from the syntax of values, but Rebol goes much further than most and includes type inference for date/times, currency, tags, email addresses, urls, filenames, pairs, and ids (what they call issues).